 of mute things is an audiovisual installation exploring the inadvertent sound world of 'muted' electronics, and seeks to develop a greater sensitivity between ourselves and our immediate, and often unnoticed, sonic environment.

 The installation is for twelve or more CRT televisions connected to individual free-view boxes set to different channels.
 With all televisions set to mute, a number of delicate quite inaudible individual drones are created each time the picture changes.
 Contact microphones are fixed to each television screen and fed to its own free standing speaker.
 The installation is completely indeterminate as the sound depends on the specifics of each channel.

 RADIOROBOT is a sound sculpture in the shape of a robot, which is made entirely out of analogue radios.
 The installation draws together interests in radio frequency interaction, circuit bending and sculpture using found objects.
 The sound sculpture takes on a very site specific nature as the radios are finely tuned to not only interact with each other but are also responsive to other electro-magnetic objects, the space in which the sculpture is placed and its geography.

 In 2016 Claire M Singer founded organ reframed at Union Chapel, London.
-The only festival of its kind in the UK, organ reframed focuses on commissioning innovative new music and introducing new artists and audiences to how versatile this instrument is. organ reframed has also traveled to Amsterdam and Moscow.
+The only festival of its kind in the UK, organ reframed focuses on commissioning innovative new music and introducing new artists and audiences to how versatile this instrument is. organ reframed has also travelled to Amsterdam and Moscow.
 Past commissions include Éliane Radigue, Low, Hildur Guðnadóttir, Philip Jeck, Phill Niblock, Mark Fell, Mira Calix, Darkstar, Kaitlyn Aurelia Smith and Sarah Davachi.
 For more information CLICK HERE

 organ reframed artwork by Philip Marshall | photo by Daniela Sbrisny